jsdisco/next-splash/README.md

 9. find out how to use the API's photo.blur_hash with the Image component's baseDataURL / placeholder="blur"

 10. styling... (button hover effects, slight box-shadows, :focus, minor adjustments for mobile)

+### FIXED:

+1. occasionally it happens that the same image is fetched twice in different chunks -> check if it's an issue with the API (if I'm using it wrong) or if it's unavoidable because the API keeps updating their photo lists while my user is scrolling (in which case, implement manual check)

+(made sure all map-keys are unique, even if a photo is fetched twice)